ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 ![Organization of codebase.](images/Onion.png){ width=60% }

 Having the project split up into separate layers is optimal for testing.
 Since the layers are loosely coupled the core of the project can be tested independently.
 This makes a foundation for good testing.
 In addition this means that the outer layers can be modified without affecting the inner layers.
 This results in easy scalability and maintainability.

-All in all this architecture greatly benefits the project in the long run.
+\newpage

 ## Architecture of deployed application